progenetix/byconeer/README.md

 ## `byconeer`

-The `byconeer` sub-package of `bycon` contains essential utility scripts for the setup and maintenance of a Progenetix-style Beacon environment.
+The `byconeer` package contains essential utility scripts for the setup and maintenance of a Progenetix-style Beacon environment.

 ### Progenetix Update Commands